kristoff-it/zine-ssg.io/content/docs/index.md

 ---

 >[Warning]($box.attrs('warning'))
->Zine is currently alpha software and many features are missing or not
+>Zine is alpha software.
->complete yet.
+>Using Zine today means participating in its development.

 ## In this page
 This page will guide you through the first few motions of getting a Zine site started.